 HTML <em> Tag

-The <em> tag defines text that has stress emphasis.
-Browsers display the text within the tag in italic.
+The <em> tag specifies a text that has stress emphasis.
+Browsers display the text within this tag in italic.

 The <em> tag is an element of logical markup in contrast to the <i> tag, which has the same visual effect (italic), but at the same time, doesn’t carry a semantic load.

 The <em> tag is considered to be a phrase tag, which points out that a section of the text has a structural meaning.